AlanSanchezP/generator-frontend-dev/README.md

 # generator-frontend-dev [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url] [![Coverage percentage][coveralls-image]][coveralls-url]
-> Yeoman generator for frontend development using gulp, stylus, nunjucks and jshint.
+> Yeoman generator for simple frontend development using gulp, stylus, nunjucks and jshint.
+This generator is designed to be used in small/medium websites that don't require the complexity of any js framework or the usage of ES2015/2016.
+For bigger projects, you should look for more specific generators.

 ## Installation